 - Put into a glass 9x13 pan or similarly sized freezer safe serving dish.
 Freeze until solid.

-- Remove from fridge 10-15 minutes before time to serve.
+- Remove from freezer 10-15 minutes before time to serve.

 - Cut into squares and enjoy.